zozo5085/RGLP/README.md

 `COCOStuff27/` uses the 27-class COCO-Stuff protocol (the merged stuff/thing categories), not the 171-class protocol.

-To use a different location, edit `DATASET.DATAROOT` in the corresponding config file.

 ## Checkpoints

 Pretrained checkpoints will be released separately. **Coming soon.**